Ab initio predictions link the neutron skin of ${}^{208}$Pb to nuclear forces: METHODS

 with

-Here the reference scale $y_{\rm{me,ref}}$ is taken to be the CCD(T) correlation energy.
-The Gaussian processes are then trained with data from different interactions by assuming that the energy difference between CCD(T) and CCD can be used as an approximation of the CC method error.
+Here the subscript ``$\rm{me}$" stands for either the cluster operator truncation ``$\rm{cc}$" or finite-size effect ``$\rm{fs}$" method error.
+For the cluster operator truncation errors $\varepsilon_\mathrm{cc}$ the reference scale $y_{\rm{me,ref}}$ is taken to be the CCD(T) correlation energy.
+The Gaussian processes are then optimized with data from different interactions by assuming that the energy difference between CCD and CCD(T) can be used as an approximation of the cluster operator truncation error.
 The correlation lengths learned from the training data are $l_{\rm{me, PNM}}= 0.81~\rm{fm}^{-1}$ for pure neutron matter and $l_{\rm{me, SNM}}= 0.34~\rm{fm}^{-1}$ for symmetric nuclear matter.
-We take $\bar {c}_{\rm{me}} = 0.05$ based on a convergence study of the energy difference between CCD(T) and CCD method truncations.
+Based on the convergence study we take $\pm10\%$ of the correlation energy as the 95\% credible interval which gives $\bar {c}_{\rm{me}} = 0.05$ for $\varepsilon_\mathrm{cc}$.
+As for the finite-size effect $\varepsilon_\mathrm{fs}$, the reference scale is taken to be the CCD(T) ground-state energy.
+Then following Ref.~\citemeth{hagen2013b}, we use $\pm0.5\%$ ($\pm4\%$) of the ground-state energy of the pure neutron matter (the symmetric nuclear matter) as a conservative estimation of the finite-size effect (95\% credible interval) when using periodic boundary conditions with 66 neutrons (132 nucleons) around the saturation point.
+This leads to $\bar {c}_{\rm{me},PNM} = 0.0025$ and $\bar {c}_{\rm{me},SNM} = 0.02$ for $\varepsilon_\mathrm{fs}$.
+The finite-size effects of different densities are clearly correlated while there are insufficient data to learn its correlation structure.
+Here we simply used $0.81~\rm{fm}^{-1}$ ($0.34~\rm{fm}^{-1}$) as the correlation length for pure neutron matter (symmetric nuclear matter) and assume zero correlation between pure neutron matter and symmetric nuclear matter.

-Once the multitask Gaussian processes of the model and method errors are determined, it is straightforward to sample these errors from the corresponding covariance matrix and produce the equation-of-state predictions using Eq.~\eqref{eq:predicted_observables} for any given interaction.
+Once the model and method errors are determined, it is straightforward to sample these errors from the corresponding covariance matrix and produce the equation-of-state predictions using Eq.~\eqref{eq:predicted_observables} for any given interaction.
 This sampling procedure is crucial for generating the posterior predictive distribution of nuclear matter observables shown in Figure~\ref{fig:ppd_FW}a.
 CCD(T) calculations for nuclear-matter equation of state and the corresponding $2\sigma$ credible interval for method and model errors are illustrated in Extended Data Figure~\ref{fig:EOS_with_error}.
 The sampling procedure is made explicit with three randomly sampled equation-of-state predictions.
 Note that even though the sampled errors for one given density appear to be random, the multitask Gaussian processes will guarantee that the sampled equation of state of nuclear matter are smooth and properly correlated with each other.